zzhenglab/ai4chem/book/_build/html/_sources/lecture-05.md

 ### 3.3 How split choice affects accuracy

-Besdies, we can look at how spliting influence the accuracy.
+Besides, we can examine how different splitting strategies influence the accuracy.

 ```{code-cell} ipython3